10 September 2023

 – Phil Lord and Chris Miller are hired to direct SOLO but are fired during production and replaced by Ron Howard, who reshoots most of the film.

-– JURASSIC WORLD’S Colin Trevorrow is brought in to helm EPISODE IX but is fired and replaced by JJ Abrams.
+– JURASSIC WORLD’s Colin Trevorrow is brought in to helm EPISODE IX but is fired and replaced by JJ Abrams.

-– CHRONICLE’S Josh Trank is hired to direct a Boba Fett movie with a release target of 2018 but is fired before production begins.
-He’s replaced by LOGAN’S James Mangold, but the film still hasn’t been made.
+– CHRONICLE’s Josh Trank is hired to direct a Boba Fett movie with a release target of 2018 but is fired before production begins.
+He’s replaced by LOGAN’s James Mangold, but the film still hasn’t been made.

 And thats not even a comprehensive list.